-4.5.4 Preferential subscription right
+4.6.4 Preferential subscription right

-In the event of a capital increase in cash with issue of new shares, or in the event of an issue of convertible bonds or warrants exercisable in cash, the shareholders have a preferential right to subscribe for the new shares, convertible bonds or warrants, pro rata to the part of the share capital represented by the shares that they already hold.
+In the event of a capital increase in cash with issue of new shares, or in the event of an issue of convertible bonds or subscription rights exercisable in cash, the shareholders have a preferential right to subscribe for the new shares, convertible bonds or subscription rights, pro rata to the part of the share capital represented by the shares that they already hold.
 The shareholders' meeting may decide to limit or cancel such preferential subscription right, subject to specific substantive and reporting requirements.
 Such decision must satisfy the same quorum and majority requirements as the decision to increase the Company's share capital.

-The shareholders can also decide to authorise the Board of Directors to limit or cancel the preferential subscription right within the framework of the authorised capital, subject to the terms and conditions set forth in the Belgian Company Code.
+The shareholders can also decide to authorise the Board of Directors to limit or cancel the preferential subscription right within the framework of the authorised capital, subject to the terms and conditions set forth in the Belgian Code on Companies and Associations.
 In principle, the authorisation of the Board of Directors to increase the share capital of the Company through contributions in cash with cancellation or limitation of the preferential right of the existing shareholders is suspended as of the notification to the Company by the FSMA of a public takeover bid on the shares of the Company.
 The shareholders' meeting can, however, authorise the Board of Directors to increase the share capital by issuing further shares, not representing more than 10% of the shares of the Company at the time of such a public takeover bid.

 In accordance with the Articles of Association, on 9 July 2018, the extraordinary shareholders' meeting of the Company granted the authorisation to the Board of Directors to increase the Company's share capital in one or several times, in accordance with articles 604 juncto 607, para.
-2, 2° of the Belgian Company Code, for a period of five years from the date of the publications of the resolution in the Annexes to the Belgian Official Gazette (Moniteur Belge), with a global maximum amount of 11,043,220.58 € on the same terms as currently provided for in article 7 of the Articles of Association, including in case of reception by the Company of a communication by the FSMA stating that the FSMA has been informed of a public takeover bid regarding the Company.
+2, 2° of the Belgian Company Code (now articles 7:199 juncto 7:202, para.
+2, 2° of the Belgian Code on Companies and Associations), for a period of five years from the date of the publications of the resolution in the Annexes to the Belgian Official Gazette (Moniteur belge), with a global maximum amount of 11,043,220.58 € on the same terms as currently provided for in article 7 of the Articles of Association, including in case of reception by the Company of a communication by the FSMA stating that the FSMA has been informed of a public takeover bid regarding the Company.

-4.5.5 Dissolution and liquidation
+4.6.5 Dissolution and liquidation